 ECHA observes that the registration does not contain sufficient details of the analytical methods to identify the registered substance, including its composition, as required by Annex VI, Section 2.3.7 of the REACH Regulation.

 The Registrant provides only a gas chromatogram with a peak table which indicates a multitude of unlabelled constituents and the relative distribution of the composition of the substance.
-The analytical methods used to identify and quantify the different constituents in the substance, including the hydrocarbon classes referred to in the chemical name (branched alkanes, cycloalkanes and aromatic hydrocarbons), have not been provided.
-In addition, the Registrant does not provide any description of the method used to define the carbon range C12-C16 reported in the chemical name and identified as the predominant carbon range.
+The analytical methods used to identify and quantify the different constituents in the substance, including the hydrocarbon classes referred to in the chemical name (branched alkanes and aromatic hydrocarbons), have not been provided.
+In addition, the Registrant does not provide any description of the method used to define the carbon range C11-C12 reported in the chemical name and identified as the predominant carbon range.

-According to the information provided in section 1.4 of the IUCLID file, the overall content of aromatic constituent has been determined by UV spectroscopy.
-A reference is also made to the report Exercise 1.
-However, this report is not attached to the dossier.
-The Registrant has specified that the content of aromatic constituents is analysed to be Exercise but a detailed description of the analytical method is not attached to the dossier.
+Furthermore, according to the information provided in section 1.4 of the IUCLID file, the overall content of aromatic constituent was determined by UV spectroscopy.
+A reference is also made to the report However, this report is not attached to the dossier.
+The Registrant has specified that the content of aromatic constituents is analysed to be to detailed description of the analytical method is not attached to the dossier.